ami-null/gvenv/README.md

 # uvenv
 Wrapper script to create global venv (like conda) using uv.

 uv relies on project specific environements.
 However, I like to use the same environement for multiple projects.
 Conda/mamba etc are not as fast as uv.
 Which is why I created this project - the best of both worlds.
+However, there is one caveat in the current implementation: one has to manage the `requirements` file of an environement manually, as opposed to how `uv` manages dependencies automatically for projects managed by `uv`.
+This shall change in a future implementation.

 You need to have python and uv installed for this script to work.

+## Roadmap
+- Port to bash
+- Add a command `uvenv install` that wraps `uv pip install` so that the the package list and version constraints can be captured and put into a requirements file.

 ## Installation